amlannandy/EcoSearch/README.md

-# FloraSearch
+# EcoSearch

-FloraSearch is a web-based flower classification, storage and visualization platform.
+EcoSearch is a web-based platform for Flora and Fauna Classification, Storage and Visualization.
+It lets the user upload pictures of Animals, Plants or Insects with a GeoTag, run classifications on them and then store them.
+Later, the user can view these on a map with object path tracking enabled to view the biodiversity in his/her surrounding areas.
-You can check out the project [here](https://github.com/amlannandy/FloraSearch)
+You can check out the project [here](https://github.com/amlannandy/EcoSearch)

 ## Technology Stack